 Information and Recommendations on Taiwan’s Policy on Foreigners with HIV

-In February 2015, the government of the Republic of China (Taiwan) revised laws to lift restrictions on the entry, stay, and residence of foreigners with human immunodeficiency virus (HIV) in Taiwan.
-For instance, the HIV screening test for foreigners’ health examinations was removed for those applying for residency in Taiwan, whether for work, study.
+- In February 2015, the government of the Republic of China (Taiwan) revised laws to lift restrictions on the entry, stay, and residence of foreigners with human immunodeficiency virus (HIV) in Taiwan.
+For instance, the HIV screening test for foreigners’ health examinations was removed for those applying for residency in Taiwan, whether for work or study.

-Foreigners with HIV may only receive HIV-related services through Taiwan’s National Health Insurance (NHI) if they have been reported to the Centers for Disease Control and have taken HIV medications in Taiwan for two years.
+- Foreigners with HIV may only receive HIV-related services in Taiwan’s National Health Insurance (NHI) if they have been reported to the Centers for Disease Control and have to wait for two years after firtst purchase of HIV medication in NHI system.

 ◆ PRAATW’s Tips & Recommendation: